Latest information by the Dutch Government if your business in the Netherlands is impacted by COVID-19

 General business information and support measures on COVID-19

-On 30 August 2021, the Dutch government announced the termination of several economic support measures for businesses affected by the corona crisis by 1 October 2021.
-An overview of these and further measures can be found on the website of the Dutch government, where you can find up-to-date information on support measures for companies in the Netherlands.
-The website of the Dutch government also guides you to Dutch national organizations which you can turn to for more information and advice.
+Most financial support measures for businesses affected by the corona crisis ended per 1 October but some have been extended until end 2021.
+Meanwhile, the government has announced financial support measures to compensate entrepreneurs who are affected by the stricter rules from 13 November onward.
+For more information on these and other support measures now in place, see the article Corona support for entrepreneurs after 1 October 2021.
+An overview of these and further measures can be found on the website of the Dutch government as well.
+This website also guides you to Dutch national organizations which you can turn to for more information and advice.
 Most common business questions are covered on an FAQ page.